osisoft/AVEVA-Adapter-BACnet-Docs/V1/Installation/Install PI Adapter for BACnet using Docker.md

 ### Remove REST access to the Docker container

 If you remove the `--network host` option from the docker run command, REST access is not possible from outside the container.
-This may be valuable when you want to host an application in the same container as the BACnet adapter, but do not want to have external REST access enabled.
+This can be valuable when you want to host an application in the same container as the BACnet adapter but do not want to have external REST access enabled.